-- 96. On or about March 19, 2020, as a direct result of the COVID-19 pandemic and closure Orders referenced herein, Plaintiff was forced to close the doors of its "non-life sustaining" business. - 97.
-Because people-employees, patients and others-frequent all areas of Plaintiff's property, there is an ever-present risk that the Covered Property is contaminated and would continue to be contaminated if the business remained open to the public. - 98.
-As a beauty salon, Plaintiff operates in a close environment where clients and employees are directly next to each other, and are using tools, instruments and surfaces which must be free from contaminants.
+97. Because people-employees, patients and others- frequent all areas of Plaintiff's property, there is an ever-present risk that the Covered Property is contaminated and would continue to be contaminated if the business remained open to the public.

+98. As a dental practice, Plaintiff operates in a close environment where patients, staff and doctors are directly next to each other, and are using tools, instruments and surfaces which must be free from contaminants.

-- 99. Because business is conducted in an enclosed building, the Covered Property is more susceptible to being or becoming contaminated, as respiratory droplets are more likely to remain in the air or infect surfaces within the Covered Property for far longer or with significantly increased frequency as compared to facilities with open-air ventilation. - 100.
-Plaintiff's business is also highly susceptible to rapid person-to-property transmission of the virus, and vice-versa, because the activities of the employees and clients require them to interact in close proximity to the property and to one another. - 101.
-The virus is physically impacting the Covered Property.
-Any effort by the Defendants to deny the reality that the virus has caused physical loss and damage would constitute a false and potentially fraudulent misrepresentation that could endanger the Plaintiff and the public. - 102.
-As a direct result of the COVID-19 pandemic and the Closure Orders, Plaintiff has incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses covered under the Policy. - 103.
-The covered losses incurred by Plaintiff and owed under the Policy increase daily. - 104.
-Plaintiff submitted a claim to Defendant under the Policy for Plaintiff's losses. - 105.
-On March 25, 2020, Defendant wrongfully denied Plaintiff's claim. - 106.
-A declaratory judgment that the Policy provides coverage will ensure that Plaintiff's reasonable expectations of coverage are met and prevent Plaintiff from being left without vital coverage acquired to ensure the survival of the business. - 107.
-A declaratory judgment that the Policy provides coverage will also further the public policy of the State of New Jersey.
+99. Because business is conducted in an enclosed building, the Covered Property is more susceptible to being or becoming contaminated, as respiratory droplets are more likely to remain in the air or infect surfaces within the Covered Property for far longer or with significantly increased frequency as compared to facilities with open-air ventilation.

+100. Dental procedures produce saliva particles which aerosolize, meaning they can become fine and hang in the air for extended periods of time.

+101. Plaintiff's practice is highly susceptible to contamination and damage.

+102. Plaintiff's business is also highly susceptible to rapid person-to-property transmission of the virus, and vice-versa, because the activities of the employees and patients require them to interact in close proximity to the property and to one another.

+103. The virus is physically impacting the Covered Property.
+Any effort by the Defendants to deny the reality that the virus has caused physical loss and damage would constitute a false and potentially fraudulent misrepresentation that could endanger the Plaintiff and the public.

+104. As a direct result of the COVID-19 pandemic and the Closure Orders, Plaintiff has incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses covered under the Policy.

+105. The covered losses incurred by Plaintiff and owed under the Policy increase daily.

+106. Plaintiff submitted a claim to Defendant under the Policy for its losses.

+107. On April 22, 2020, Defendants wrongfully denied Plaintiff's claim.

+108. A declaratory judgment that the Policy provides coverage will ensure that Plaintiff's reasonable expectations of coverage are met and prevent Plaintiff from being left without vital coverage acquired to ensure the survival of the business.

+109. A declaratory judgment that the Policy provides coverage will also further the public policy of this Commonwealth.